littlebirb1/grp6_PSEassignment/README.md

 ## 👷 Project Description
 5. Barriers and stigmas to Mental Health

-Campus Health Hub is a software-based application designed to bridge the gap between students and essential healthcare services within a university environment.
-It addresses critical concerns aligned with “Good Health and Wellbeing” under the 3rd Sustainable Development goal.
-The platform assists in empowering students to schedule health appointments and engage in direct, secure communication with qualified health professionals.
-By streamlining access to campus health resources, Campus Health Hub reduces barriers commonly faced by students including long waiting times, limited clinic hours, and reluctance to seek in-person care.
-The application promotes proactive health management, encouraging early intervention for both physical and mental health concerns before they escalate and negatively impact academic performance.
-Campus Health Hub represents a targeted digital solution toward fostering healthier, more supported student communities within higher education institutions.
-Some students may not feel comfortable visiting mental health services or clinics.
-The lack of online scheduling for these services makes accessing mental health services even harder.

 ## ✨ Key Features
 6. Improper Use of Resources